zagorskitomasz/MountainRescueManagement/README.md

 # Web application for mountain rescue operations management.
-Now it's simple but working prototype.
+Now it's simple but working prototype: https://mountainrescue.herokuapp.com/

 I'm going to continuously develop application (add new features) while keeping code as clean as possible and open for further extensions.